 The responsibility for compliance with the Regulations is that of the Board of Directors of the Management Company of the Fund.
 Our responsibility is to review whether the Statement of Compliance reflects the status of the Fund's compliance with the provisions of the Regulations and report if it does not and to highlight any non-compliance with the requirements of the Regulations.
-A review is limited primarily to inquiries of the Management Company's personnel and review of various documents prepared by the Management Company to comply with the Regulations.
+A review is limited primarily to inquiries of the Management Company to comply with the Regulations.